 Editorials, letters to the editor, media reviews, perspectives, how to guides, practical non-clinical skills for surgeons, video content and features written by the journal’s own editorial staff do not undergo external peer review.
 Articles reporting original research conducted by AJOPS editors are independently peer reviewed.
 If you experience any adverse event arising from double-blind peer review process, or would like to tell us your views, please email email@example.com.

 Open Access Policy

 The Australasian Journal of Plastic Surgery provides open access to peer reviewed research as part of its commitment to readers and authors.
-We make all our research articles freely available online and submit them directly to PubMed for indexing.
-Please note, as a new journal this process may be delayed until we have established a publishing record.
+We make all our research articles freely available online as PDF and HTML and publish linked DOIs for all journal content.
+Authors are encouraged to provide their ORC-ID and we hope to have direct exports of data to indexing services in place soon.
+Please note, as at June 2019, we have applications pending to a number of services including the Directory of Open Access Journals.